 When it comes to the development of digital media, since the interest in computer´s learning and behaviour came to hold back the progress to understand the human creation of meaning based on beliefs and desires, after the cognitive revolution in 1956 Bruner´s moral commitment and work should also create a link between the narrative and the “computationalism”.
 But what is interesting though is how fiction and science keep inspiring each other when it comes to the development of AI, robots, new technology, etc. Since it was through that entrance hall I came as a screenwriter to study computer science that makes me believe that if an eventual opening to study narrative construction will appear somewhere it might be there due to that someone has seen the television series Westworld and likes to explore how narrative, cognition and emotions relates (call me then).

 I had no ideas how bold Bruner was until I tried myself to suggest science to rethink the narrative.
 When I basically said what Bruner said and received a warning for saying what seems to be a dirty word: “folk psychology”, I decided to leave science, mainly because I´m a mouse that likes cheese more than revolutions.
 Nevertheless my concern about that the narrative construction of reality to be explored and understood will never rest.
-As if the narrative is not understood and since Bruner passed away in 2016 at a respectful age of 100 years, it´s up to us to keep track on the narrative construction of reality and if it´s a man or mouse the theories, concepts and terms are based on, or if they are just cultural and ideological phenomena based on old stories from the Enlightenment that occur due to the rapid growth of the digital media.
+As if the narrative is not recognized, and since Bruner passed away in 2016 at a respectful age of 100 years, it´s up to us to keep track on the narrative construction of reality and if it´s a man or mouse the theories, concepts and terms are based on, or if they are just cultural and ideological phenomena based on old stories from the Enlightenment that occur due to the rapid growth of the digital media.